 Another way for eCommerce to increase package sustainability is to use “second-life packaging.”
 It’s packaging that can be re-purposed and it is popular with customers who care about the environment.

 There is more pressure to reduce or eliminate plastic in our lives.
 Municipalities and state governments around the world have begun to ban plastic from various areas of our lives such as water bottles, plastic straws, Styrofoam packing peanuts, and plastic bags.
 The ubiquitous plastic shopping bag is the bane of the environment, blowing across parking lots and beaches around the world.

 It’s hard to deny the strength, flexibility, and durability of plastic.
 However, the trend is for packaging to do without it.
 One prime example is the replacement of the disposable carbon black food trays with paperboard trays.
 Unfortunately, carbon black plastic makes the trays invisible to sorting machines.
 It’s estimated that over 1 billion of these trays end up in global landfills or incinerators each year.
 To learn more about ecofriendly plastic, check out this resource on biodegradable plastic packaging.

 3. eCommerce-Friendly Packaging

 Editorial Credit: Jeramey Lende / Shutterstock.com

 Shipping costs are a primary concern for online merchants.
-As eCommerce continues to grow, manufacturers, retailers, and fulfillment centers look to new ways to reduce packaging space, waste, weight, and costs.
+As eCommerce continues to grow, manufacturers, retailers, and fulfillment centers look for new ways to reduce packaging space, waste, weight, and costs.

 eCommerce retailers understand that the eCommerce packaging solutions must have the minimum amount of materials but still protect the contents from any damage.